saalfeldlab/java-spark-workshop/README.md

 is lazy and happens only when requested.
 By default, Spark does not store the result of an operation (map or reduce-like) on an RDD in memory, unless explicitly specified by the user.
-For the Saalfeld lab, Spark has become a tool that simplifies big data computation on the cluster and we would like to share tools and experience as well as receive input to avoid redundante work effort in a tutorial on Thursday, 04/02, 9:30am.
+For the Saalfeld lab, Spark has become a tool that simplifies big data computation on the cluster and we would like to share tools and experience as well as receive input to avoid redundante work effort in a tutorial on *Thursday, 04/02, 9:30am*.
 In general, many labs would profit from the ease of use of Spark for large-scale projects.

 ## Prerequisites